JunmingZhao42/FMM-Strassen-Algorithm/report_scratch.md

 1. `vector` object in C++ is not the most efficient way.
 Should use `[][]` and pointer instead?
 2. Memory handling for the intermediate matrices.
 Have a global variable of fix size instead of creating new one each time?
 3. Should we use generic matrix entry type in this project?
+4. threading to improve strassen algorithm ...
+5. get column, can do without looping? (complexity spend on looping - same as flop?)